shashankkatte/AWS-CloudFormation-IAS-Scripts/README.md

 # AWS-CloudFormation-IAS-Scripts
-A repo with sample AWS cloudformation template scripts to demo IAS
+A repo with sample AWS cloudformation template scripts to demo IAS.